 Nathan joined the Society in July 2019 as Finance Director.
-He is a Chartered Accountant and spent 8 years at Deloitte specialising in providing assurance and advisory services to the banking and building society sector.
+He is a Chartered Accountant and a fellow of the ICAEW and spent 8 years at Deloitte specialising in providing assurance and advisory services to the banking and building society sector.
 He subsequently spent 4 years at Monmouthshire Building Society as Financial Controller.
-Nathan is a member of the Board Risk Committee.
 Nathan is Chair of the Assets and Liabilities Committee and a member of the Credit Risk and IT Management Committees.